maxmilton/ekscss/packages/cli/README.md

 ### Config files

 XCSS configuration files may be in either JSON or JavaScript format.
-Config files will be discovered and used automatically if named appropriately and placed in your project directory:
+Config files will be discovered and used automatically if named appropriately and placed in your project directory.
+Config file resolution happens in order of:

+- any file path when you use the `--config` option
 - `.xcssrc.cjs`
 - `.xcssrc.js`
 - `.xcssrc.json`